Vivienne Sikora Gilroy

 Memorial donations to the Bates College Lavinia Miriam Schaeffer Scholarship Fund will be very much appreciated, and should be directed to Ms. Sarah Pearson, Vice President – College Advancement, 2 Andrews Road, Lewiston, ME 04240.

-To send flowers to Vivienne's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Vivienne S. Gilroy, please visit our floral store.